ekourkchi/inclinet_project/README.md

 ###  2.2. <a name='ImageExtraction'></a>Image Extraction

 To obtain the cutout image of each galaxy at g, r, and i bands, we download all corresponding calibrated single exposures from the [SDSS DR12](https://www.sdss.org/dr12/) database.
 We use [MONTAGE](http://montage.ipac.caltech.edu/), a toolkit for assembling astronomical images, to drizzle all frames and construct galaxy images.
 The angular scale of the output images is 0.4'' pixel-1.
 Our data acquisition pipeline is available [online](https://github.com/ekourkchi/SDSS\_get).
 For the task of manual labeling we presented images to users in 512x512 resolution.
-For the task of generating and testin multiple ML models, we degrade the resolution of images to 128x128 to make the project feasible given the available resources.
+For the task of generating and testing multiple ML models, we degrade the resolution of images to 128x128 to make the project feasible given the available resources.

 ###  2.3. <a name='ImageAugmentation'></a>Image Augmentation